harshraj22/problem_solving/oops/LLD-Problems/vending_machine/Readme.md

-</strong>Problem Statement</strong>: You need to write code to implement a Vending machine that
+</strong>Problem Statement</strong>:
-    has a bunch of products like chocolates, candy, cold-drink, and accept some coins like Nickle, Dime, Quarter, Cent, etc. Make sure you insert a coin, get a product back, and get your chance back.
+    &emsp;You need to write code to implement a Vending machine that has a bunch of products like chocolates, candy, cold-drink, and accept some coins like Nickle, Dime, Quarter, Cent, etc. Make sure you insert a coin, get a product back, and get your chance back.
 Also, write the Unit test to